Import Data from Sales Force to SQL Server: Part I (Using Alteryx)

 Step 1: Open Alteryx and go to Connectors tab on the tools ribbon.

-Once you drag the Salesforce input to the canvas, you need to provide following credentials
+Step 3: Once you drag the Salesforce input to the canvas, you need to provide following credentials

 1) URL (salesforce URL where the objects are present for data pull)